johannesmu/Electron-Ionic-Notes/README.md

   }
 })
 ```
-## add to the package.json in project root directory
+## Add to the package.json in project root directory
 ```
 {
   "name": "my-electron-app",